Enjoy an engaging project that involves science, art, ELA, technology and social studies

 No matter the theme or the medium, students from across South Carolina have created some outstanding stories through the Children’s Book Challenge.
 There’s been peril, adventure, heroes, talking windmills, electric eels and much more.
 Check out the digital editions of our previous winners or find one in your school library.

-Explore and research your local electric cooperative office.
 Students can contact the cooperative by a remote meeting, phone, email, or in person.
 Your local cooperative information will be provided to you shortly after registration.